 These documents provide guidance about each of these elements in relation to gravity displacement autoclaves (what most midwives use, e.g. Ritter M9 or M11) – not dynamic air removal autoclaves.
 Gravity displacement autoclaves let steam fall through the contents of the autoclave and out; dynamic air removal autoclaves (and others) are more complex and use connections to pull air or steam out of the autoclave.
 While most of the information is relevant to both, some aspects are different and specific guidance is needed if a midwifery practice group is using a dynamic air removal autoclave.

-Because instrument sterilization is complex, the AOM IPAC Work Group strongly encourages practices to have anyone involved in instrument sterilization complete this free online course from Public Health Ontario and that at least one person per practice complete a recognized training course, for example, from the Medical Device Reprocessing Association of Ontario (MDRAO).
+Because instrument sterilization is complex, the AOM IPAC Work Group strongly encourages practice groups to complete the free online course - Reprocessing in Community Health Care Settings - from Public Health Ontario.
+It is also suggested that at least one person per practice complete a recognized training course, for example, from the Medical Device Reprocessing Association of Ontario (MDRAO).
 Each practice group site that autoclaves its own instruments now qualifies for an additional $750 (over and above max funding for individual midwives) to send an administrator or midwife to instrument sterilization training.
 Apply here.

 Tools for Putting It Into Practice: